mit-16-85/docs/docs/flight.md

 **Caution:** For battery health and safety, **NEVER** let LiPo batteries get to 3.2-3.3V.
 If a battery gets into (or below) this voltage range, it needs be properly disposed of.
 Handle with care!

+2. Attach the batteries to the drone in the correct configuration: the `4S` battery's female XT60 connector should align with the electronics' male XT60 connector, and the `6S` battery's female XT60 connector should align with the drone power distribution board's male XT60 connector.
+Confirm velcro is snug.
+![](./imgs/drone-batteries.png)
-2. Connect the `4S` battery to electronics (e.g., the computer).
+3. Connect the `4S` battery to electronics (e.g., the computer).
 Press the power button on the Intel NUC to power on the CPU (the power button should glow indicating it is on).
    - If you're not sure XT60 connector is the electronics (as opposed to the drone), ask -- a mistake here can damage expensive equipment!
-3. Confirm the flight space is free of unneccessary personal.
+4. Confirm the flight space is free of unnecessary personnel.
 For safety, loudly announce you are powering on the drone to ensure everyone is aware.
-4. Connect the `6S` battery to the drone's power distribution board.
+5. Connect the `6S` battery to the drone's power distribution board.
    - It is fine to power the electronics (e.g., the computer) outside the flight space.
 However, the drone's power distribution board - and therefore its **props and motors** - should **NEVER** be powered outside the designated flight area.
 Even with safeguards to prevent unintentional spinning, powered motors must always be treated as if they could start at any moment.
-5. Ensure battery velcro straps are snug.
+6. Ensure battery velcro straps are still snug after connecting power.
 Batteries falling off the drone in flight means a drone crash!
-6. Seal the flight nets, confirm all personal have left the flight space, and seal the control room net.
+7. Seal the flight nets, confirm all personnel have left the flight space, and seal the control room net.

-![](./imgs/drone-batteries.png)

 ## 5. Power on RC Transmitter